amertu/social-media-data-analyzer/README.md

-# Simple search system using Twitter APIs
+# Search system using Twitter APIs

 ## Description
 Performing quantitative and qualitative analysis of information of [Greta Thunberg](https://twitter.com/GretaThunberg?ref_src=twsrc%5Egoogle%7Ctwcamp%5Eserp%7Ctwgr%5Eauthor) and her followers on Twitter by implementing a simple search system using the following Twitter APIs: